 Will be awaiting Fedeltà!!

-Neville Hunt about 2 years ago
+Neville Hunt over 2 years ago

 Verity, I can’t tell you how much your reading of the story in two days flat it seems and your positive comments along the way mean to me.
 They’ve made my day, my week and my month and encouraged me both to get the thing printed/published on Kindle and to finish off Fedeltà before you end up waiting for the ending too!
 Thanks a lot!

-VerityAlways about 2 years ago
+VerityAlways over 2 years ago

 Please, Neville.
 My comments are just dust compared to your long time readers!!